 This is why you need stem cells from an external source injected into the joint so they can heal and repair the house as local stem cells are not capable enough.
 This external Stem cell is acts a general contractor and repairs the damage.
 Its not just a regular general contractor, it has special powers, like a superhero.
 Let’s call the stem cell a “super contractor”.

 So, what does the super contractor [stem cell] do?

 Firstly, the super contractor [stem cell] assesses the situation of the home and self– duplicates to create many super contractors.
 This helps in better coordination of the job.
 Then, the super contractor stimulates and jump starts the “native stem cells” in the joint to get active.
 It’s like asking your kids to get off their electronics and start helping clean and repair the house.
 Studies have shown that in damaged joints, there is proliferation of native stem cells.
-Despite increased numbers, they do not participate in repair because of poor signaling and communication between them.
-Exogenous stem cells fix this problem.
 The multiple super contractors, along with activated kids, now start working to repair the damage themselves.
 Fortunately, they have an abundance of tools and materials to accomplish the job.

 Some of the stem cells also become new bone and cartilage cells.
 This is an important characteristic of stem cell and is called “differentiation“.